kabir-rab/step-chart-container/README.md

 # Process Step Container
-This is a Qlik Sense process step chart extension with container element.
+This is a Qlik Sense process step container extension.

 - Allows user to display 1 master item visualization per step.
 - Option to display a Title, measure/subtitle per step.